Star of the Month: Lana Turner

 I’ll wrap up this post now, but be sure to check back next week when I review Lana’s Oscar nomination-worthy performance in Peyton Place (1957).
 I’ll also cover the turbulent years of Lana’s life just before, during, and after filming: the events of this time would add a touch of notoriety to the Turner name for quite some time, and ultimately strengthen the bond between Lana and her heroic daughter Cheryl.

-Be sure to check my site calendar so you don’t miss Peyton Place when it plays on Tuesday!
+Don’t miss Peyton Place when it plays on Tuesday!

 What’s your favorite Lana Turner film?